harporoeder/ebpfsnitch/README.md

 ### Firewall rule persistence

 Firewall rules that are marked as persistent are stored on the filesystem in a JSON encoding.
-By default the current working directory is used to store the file `rules.json`.
+By default, the current working directory is used to store the file `rules.json`.
 To specify a custom path use the `--rules-path` option.

 ## System requirements